Image Credit: Via IG @ali_theyellowlab

 Hard Pad Disease: Canine Distemper

 Vaccination to prevent canine distemper virus has been so effective that it has largely eliminated the disease from urban communities; thus, many people are unaware of virus’s impact.
 Dogs can also suffer from other diseases like Hemangiosarcoma and Leukaemia.
+It’s important for dog owners to look out for strange behavior for example if your dog is pacing and unsettled and this is not normal behavior for them, it could be a sign that they are unwell.
+They will use various methods to let you know something is wrong.
 Owners may want to know about products that can help heal their dog, like yunnan baiyao, to help stop bleeding.
-Distemper virus is highly contagious and actively circulates in wildlife populations and in stray or unvaccinated dogs.
+There are other steps you can take to protect the health of your dog too.
+For example, some pet owners like to supplement the meals of their pet with Curcumin For Dogs that is thought to support the immune system as well as dog joint health.
+The distemper virus is highly contagious and actively circulates in wildlife populations and in stray or unvaccinated dogs.
 The disease can affect multiple organ systems and clinical signs of disease vary.
 There is no cure for the often fatal disease even when supportive care is provided.

 Those most susceptible to infection are young dogs (less than 6 months of age) and any unvaccinated or poorly vaccinated dogs.
 Pregnant dogs that become infected can spread virus to unborn pups which may lead to stillborn or sickly puppies.
 A variety of wildlife critters that also spread the disease include: raccoons, wolves, coyotes, skunks, foxes, badgers, bears, large exotic cats, mink, ferrets, and seals).
 Diversity of virus carriers is one major hurdle to eradication.